Taken from the July/August 2017 issue of the Women’s Health Activist Newsletter.

 There are a few things you can do on your own: If you have guns at home, get the most advanced trigger lock available (some cities and organizations make them available for free).
 It is equally important for parents to ask about gun availability in every household your child visits: including friends, relatives, and in-home day care.
 The pro-gun lobby hasn’t taken that right away from us.

-Barbara Gold is a recently retired general pediatrician who has been involved in political advocacy regarding children and women’s health and gun control issues for her entire adult life.
+Barbara Gold, MD, FAAP, is a recently retired general pediatrician who has been involved in political advocacy regarding children and women’s health and gun control issues for her entire adult life.

 1. Rathore MH, “Physician ‘ Gag Laws’ and Gun Safety,” AMA Journal of Ethics 2014; 16(4): 284-88.2